Tummy Tuck (Abdominoplasty)

 A full tummy tuck requires a horizontally-oriented incision in the area between the pubic hairline and belly button.

-The shape and length of the incision will be determined by the amount of excess skin.
+The shape and length of the incision is determined by the amount of excess skin.
 Once the abdominal skin is lifted, the underlying weakened abdominal muscles are repaired.

 A second incision around the navel may be necessary to remove excess skin in the upper abdomen.